ibdiab/hex-viewer/README.md

 6. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)

-7. Linux Example (Debian, ArcH, Fedora, etc.): `/home/user/Desktop/example3.txt` Make sure you're entering your actual file's path.
+7. Linux Example (Debian, Arch, Fedora, etc.): `/home/user/Desktop/example3.txt` Make sure you're entering your actual file's path.
 These are just examples for guidance.

 8. MAC OS Example: `/Users/user1/Documents/example2.iso` Make sure you're entering your actual file's path.
 These are just examples for guidance.